KellydeHaan/quill-render-php/README.md

 }
 ```

-3. Register the Parser with the QuillRender
+3. Register the Parser with the RenderQuill

 ```
 //Start with the other HTML parsers